About MUG

 EXCELLENCE – MORALITY – SERVICE

-The role of Churches, including the Methodist Church, in providing basic, secondary and teacher education was reduced in 1961 under the then educational reform programme.
-The Government decided to be responsible for running the mission schools and training colleges.
-It also established many secondary schools and training colleges.
+The role of Churches, including The Methodist Church Ghana, in providing Basic, Senior High Schools and Colleges of Education was scaled down in 1961, under the then education reform programme.
+The Government decided to be responsible for the running of mission schools and Colleges of Education.
+It also established many senior high/ secondary level schools, and Colleges of Education.

-Despite the existence of some institutions, considerable concern has been expressed about the inadequacy of the institutional facilities in the universities to cater for qualified candidates to avail themselves of the opportunity for tertiary education.
-The Methodist Church Ghana was convinced that with her unique record and experience in the provision of education at the basic, secondary and teacher education levels, it could make a contribution to the solution of the problems of offering education at all levels.
+Considerable concern was expressed about the inadequacy of institutional facilities in the state universities to cater for qualified candidates who wished to avail themselves of the opportunity for tertiary education.
+The Methodist Church Ghana was convinced that with her unique record and experience in the provision of education at the levels of basic, secondary and colleges for teacher education, it could make a contribution to the solution of the problems of offering education at all levels.

 Mission